matthewcawley02/awn-ide/README.md

 ## On Remote Repository:

+**awn-documentation**: the material Peter gave me on AWN.
 **awn-language-server**: language server/client for AWN, VSCode extension.
-**awn-documentation**: the material Peter gave me on AWN.
+This is the bulk of the project, and I intend to merge the syntax highlighter into this one later on.
 **awn-syntax-highlighter**: AWN syntax highlighting VSCode extension, using a textmate grammar.
+Only does highlighting possible using regexes, no semantic parsing.
+Will be merged into the language server later on.

 ## On Local Repository: